December 5, 2022

 About the Author

-Mike Rogers, President, is the founder of Wayzata-based 360 Financial.
-As the founder, Mike’s priority is that 360 Financial always serves the client with empathy, integrity, and honesty.
+Mike Rogers is the founder and president of Minnesota-based financial advisory firm 360 Financial.
+As the founder, Mike’s priority is that 360 Financial always serves the clients with empathy, integrity, and honesty.
 This unique, client-centric approach allows the firm to help clients decipher between the things they can control and what truly matters.

 Schedule a Call